Am I an Embarrassing Parent?

 So now what am I to do?

-It’s interesting that my youngest two children just can’t get enough of being behind that camera, they are willing participants in my blog and in fact, I can’t entertain the notion of doing an Instagram story when they are in the room, without them wanting to jump behind the lens too.
-Yet my older two (who are both teens) are just the opposite.
+It’s interesting that my youngest two girls just can’t get enough of being in front of that camera, they are willing participants in my blog and in fact, I can’t entertain the notion of doing an Instagram story when they are in the room, without them wanting to jump infront of the lens too.

 The thing about teenagers is that they have perfected the art of paranoia.
 Everybody is judging them all of the time.
 Apparently ‘everybody’ also judges them by what we, their parents look like, what we say, what we do or the sound we make when we breathe.

-And the last is, why it is that parents and children start off so amenable and then slowly morph into unrecognisable creatures from outer space, that couldn’t possibly related to you at all?
+And the last problem is, why it is that parents and children start off so amenable and then slowly morph into unrecognisable creatures from outer space, that couldn’t possibly related to one another at all?

 If you have any helpful tips for me I’d love to hear them below.